 Gender pay gap report

-This report has been published in accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 and Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017.
+This information has been published in accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, and Employment Equality Act 1998 (Gender Pay Gap Information) Regulations 2002.

 Introduction